-DataTables is a complex piece of software and undoubtedly questions will arise from it's use.
-Some of these questions have already been posed and answered, and most common of which are shown here.
+DataTables is a complex piece of software and undoubtedly questions will arise from its use.
+Some of these questions have already been posed and answered, the most common of which are shown here.

 Q. I have a question - how can I get help?

 A. The best place to get help for DataTables is on this site.
-There is extensive documentation, examples, these FAQs and the forum for help.
+There is extensive documentation on DataTables in the manual, reference, examples, these FAQs and in the forum.
 If you can't find the answer to your question on the site already, please post it in the forum.
-When posting a question about an exisiting table, please use the DataTables debugger to provide information about the table to assist in getting an answer.
+When posting a question about an existing table, please link to a test case showing the issue, or at the very least use the DataTables debugger to provide information about the table.

 Q. I need to get an answer to this question as soon as possible!